 All original appointments shall be tentative and subject to a probationary period of twelve (12) months of active duty from the date of probationary appointment.
 All promotional appointments shall be tentative and subject to a probationary period of six (6) months of active duty from the date of promotion.
 Days absent without pay, or leaves with pay exceeding thirty (30) calendar days during the probationary period shall extend the probationary period by the same number of days so as to result in a probationary period of active working duty for the required six (6) or twelve (12) months of active duty.
-Employees who transfer to another position in the same classification shall not be required to undergo a new probationary period for the position into which he/she is transferring, provided the employee has completed the probationary period in the classification at the time of transfer.
-During the initial probationary period, the employee may be released at any time by the City Manager, City Manager's designee, and/or the Department Head with or without cause and with or without prior notice.
+Employees who transfer to another position in the same classification shall not be required to undergo a new probationary period for the position into which he/she is transferring, provided the employee has completed the probationary period, the employee may be released at any time by the City Manager, City Manager's designee, and/or the Department Head with or without cause and with or without prior notice.
 An employee released during the probationary period has no right to appeal or grieve the release.